viblo/pymunk/docs/src/showcase.rst

 Pymunk has been used or referenced in a number of scientific papers

+* Ipe, Navin.
+  "An In-Memory Physics Environment as a World Model for Robot Motion Planning."
+  (2020).

 * Li, Yunzhu, Antonio Torralba, Animashree Anandkumar, Dieter Fox, and Animesh Garg.
   "Causal Discovery in Physical Systems from Videos." arXiv preprint arXiv:2007.00631 (2020).